EEnterUI

 EnterUI does not depend on Tailwind.
 You can use Tailwind alongside it, but it is fully optional.

-The primary styling layer is built on plain CSS variables and a small, predictable set of .eui-* classes.
-That keeps EnterUI portable across plain CSS, CSS Modules, Sass, styled-components, vanilla-extract, Panda CSS, Emotion, and any existing product design system.
+The primary styling layer is plain CSS variables plus predictable .eui-* classes.
+That keeps EnterUI portable across plain CSS, CSS Modules, Sass, styled-components, vanilla-extract, Panda CSS, Emotion, Tailwind, and existing product design systems.

-1. CSS variables — for app-wide theme changes.
+1. CSS variables for app-wide or scoped theme decisions.

 #CSS Variables